 - die Betreuungskompetenz von Postdocs zu stärken,

-- sowie innovative Forschung zu stimulieren.
+- innovative Forschung zu stimulieren.

 Sie haben „die Idee“ für Ihre Promotion, aber noch keine Finanzierung?

 Dann bieten wir Ihnen möglicherweise genau das richtige Programm für Ihre Situation!
 An unserer Universität unterstützen wir Ihren Weg in eine Promotion mit einer Vorbereitungsstelle als Wissenschaftliche Hilfskraft, wenn:

 - Sie einen sehr guten Studienabschluss vorweisen können oder kurz davorstehen, diesen zu erreichen

 - Sie an der Universität Leipzig promovieren möchten und bereits ein Themengebiet und Ideen für eine Fragestellung haben

 - Sie entschlossen sind, für Ihre Promotion eine Finanzierung einzuwerben (entweder durch die Zusammenarbeit mit einer oder einem Postdoc, die oder der für Sie im Rahmen eines Projektes eine Promotionsstelle beantragt oder durch die Einwerbung eines Stipendiums)